fisiognomico/webusb-unpinner/README.md

    - Sign the patched APK
    - Install on your device

+Alternatively, use the drop down menu to monitor an app that is already installed on your device!

 ### Step 4: Monitor & Intercept

-Once patched, use tools like Frida or HTTP Toolkit to:
+Once patched, use tools like mitmproxy or HTTP Toolkit to:
 - Intercept HTTPS traffic
-- Disable certificate pinning
 - Monitor app behavior
 - Modify app logic at runtime